 The final phase was test.
-The code was run in a lab where the target platform was simulated inside a hardware framework that faked commands and sensor inputs.
+The code was run in a lab where the target platform (the Controller box) was seated inside a hardware framework that simulated commands and sensor inputs to and from the Controller box.
 Each set of fake inputs was a test case, and each test case was designed to test and verify a particular item back in the software requirements.

 The key all this was traceability.
 The software requirements were numbered; the design and then code documented at each step the s/w requirement(s) it implemented.
-The test phase was conducted without knowledge of the design and code; the testers looked only at the requirements, and created test cases to verify every single one.
+The test phase was conducted without knowledge of the design and code; the testers looked only at the requirements, and created test cases (ideally covering every possible combination of inputs and circumstances the software might have to respond to) to verify every single one.

 This was the core sequence of developing software.
 There were two other attendant aspects.

-One area consisted of quality assurance, QA, and another configuration management, CM.
-QA people are charged with monitoring all the development phase steps and assuring that the steps for doing them are complete; they’re monitoring the process, essentially, without needing to know about the product being developed.
+One area was quality assurance, QA, and another configuration management, CM.
+QA people are charged with monitoring all the development phase steps and assuring that the steps for doing them are complete; they monitor the processes, essentially, without needing to know about the product being developed.
 CM folks keep track of all the versions of the outputs of each development phase, to make sure that consistency and correctness are maintained.
-You might not think this is a significant task, but it is.
-As development continues, there are new versions of requirements, of design and code, of test procedures, all the time, and all these versions need to be kept track of and coordinated, especially when being released to the customer!
+You might not think this is a significant task, but as development continues, there are new versions of requirements, of design and code, of test procedures, all the time, and all these versions need to be kept track of and coordinated, especially when being released to the customer!

 An attendant task of CM is, that after a release of the software to the customer, to keep track of changes to be made for the next deliverable version.
 Change requests can come in from anyone—the customer especially — for requirements changes, but also any software developer who spots an error or simply has an improvement suggestion (a clarification in the requirements; a simpler implementation in code) to make.
 And so there is an infrastructure of databases and CM folk to keep track of change requests, compile them for periodic reviews, record decisions on whether to implement each or not, and track them to conclusion and verification.